slub/ocrd_kitodo/README.md

 action:runscript stepname:OCR script:OCR
 ```

-... and click on "Execute KitodoScript"
+... and click on "Execute KitodoScript".
+(This will run the simplistic Tesseract-based default workflow
+asynchronously.
+The process status will change as soon as the job
+is finished.)

+Watch `docker logs`, or browse to `$MONITOR_HOST:5000` to look under the hood.

 ## References